forsyde/forsyde-io/python-io/README.md

 # ForSyDe IO Python library

-Supportin library for ForSyDe IO models in Python.
+Supporting library for ForSyDe IO models in Python.
 Uses NetworkX for the core graph features.